Safaris in Tanzania with the best trusted Experts

 The good news is that both Tanzania (mainland) and Zanzibar Island are eligible for tourist visas.

-One of Tanzania ‘s major safari expenses is flights, which is why many travelers choose to add to their safaris and extend their journeys.
-Kenya safaris, Zanzibar Island holidays and climbing expeditions in Tanzania are favorite add-on activities.
+Basically one of Tanzania ‘s major safari expenses is flights, which is why many travelers choose to add to their safaris and extend their journeys.
+Kenya safaris, Zanzibar Island holidays and Kilimanjaro climbing tours in Tanzania are favorite add-on activities.

 Zanzibar Island holiday

-Add Zanzibar to your Serengeti Safari and the ultimate beach and bush getaway.
+At this point we recommend adding Zanzibar to your safari to Serengeti the ultimate beach and bush getaway.
 Tanzania is one of the best places in Africa to spend a lazy beach holiday after your action-packed wildlife safari.
-Why?
-Why?
-Zanzibar ‘s tropical white sandy beaches, the warm Indian Ocean, excellent diving and snorkeling, dhow sailing trips and exotic spices, to name a few.
+Why? because Zanzibar is tropical white sandy beaches, the warm Indian Ocean, excellent diving and snorkeling, dhow sailing trips and exotic spices, to name a few.

-Accommodation at a 3-star Zanzibar Island resort costs from about $127 per person per night excluding flights, transfers, activities and meals.
+Accommodation at a 3-star Zanzibar Island resort costs from about $150 per person per night excluding flights, transfers, activities and meals.
 The easiest way to get to Zanzibar after a Northern Circuit Safari is to take a flight from Arusha.
-If your safari ends in Dar Es Salaam, you can take a ferry to Stone Town for about $35 (one way) or a short flight for about $100 (return).
+If your safari ends in Dar Es’ Salaam, you can take a ferry to Stone Town for about $50 (one way) or a short flight for about $120 (return).

 The packing list below will enable you to be well prepared and relaxed during your trip whether this is your first time in Tanzania, or your first time on a safari.
 If you forget a few things, don’t worry, you can pick up the most daily items in town before you leave.